Wiki · Person · Last reviewed June 23, 2026

 ChatGPT and Post-Training

-OpenAI's ChatGPT launch listed Schulman among the contributors.
-His personal site says he led the creation of ChatGPT and, from 2022 to 2024, co-led the post-training team that developed models for ChatGPT and the OpenAI API.
+OpenAI's ChatGPT launch listed Schulman among a large group of contributors.
+His public profile says he led the creation of ChatGPT and, from 2022 to 2024, co-led the post-training team that developed models for ChatGPT and the OpenAI API.
+Both claims should be held together: leadership matters, but the public artifact was a large team effort.

 Post-training is the hidden layer of public AI culture.
 Base models learn broad statistical capability.
 Post-training decides whether those capabilities appear as an assistant, tutor, coding partner, refusal machine, policy surface, or conversational authority.
 Schulman's work therefore matters because the public experience of AI depends heavily on post-training choices: what behavior is rewarded, what is discouraged, what becomes easy to elicit, and what forms of interaction feel natural.

 Schulman left OpenAI in August 2024 for Anthropic, stating publicly that he wanted to deepen his focus on AI alignment and return to more hands-on technical work.
-He left Anthropic in early 2025 and later joined Thinking Machines Lab.
+TechCrunch reported in February 2025 that he had left Anthropic after five months; Thinking Machines launch coverage later that month identified him as chief scientist of Murati's new company.

 Thinking Machines Lab